carlalennon/portfolio-project-2-jumper/README.md

 There is an issue with this spawning method.
 There is a chance that a mic and amp will spawn too close together, meaning the player will have to duck and jump at the same time.
 In the future, I could deal with this by drawing a larger collision box around the amp.
 On spawning, the mic object runs a check to see if it is within this larger collision box and if so, resets it's x position.
 This would prevent the objects from spawning too close together.
 For now, the player can deal with this "impossible" gameplay issue by cheating, as described below.

+### Bitmap Graphics

+There are certain scaling issues to be considered when resizing the canvas and making it responsive.
+It is important to keep the [width and height at a constant ratio](https://www.w3schools.com/jsref/canvas_drawimage.asp#:~:text=The%20drawImage()%20method%20draws,increase%2Freduce%20the%20image%20size.) to stop the image from warping.

+You can also control the image size from [within the drawImage function](https://www.w3schools.com/jsref/canvas_drawimage.asp#:~:text=The%20drawImage()%20method%20draws,increase%2Freduce%20the%20image%20size.).

 ### Cheating

 Instead of recalculating the mic as two collision boxes, one the whole size of the mic and one off the ground that the player must crouch under, I used a trick.